Raw materials

 Conventional palm oil cultivation with major challenges

-Conventional oil palm cultivation faces major social and environmental challenges in the countries of origin.
+Conventional oil palm cultivation causes significant social and environmental problems in the countries where it is practised.

-Slash-and-burn and the draining of peat forests release large quantities of greenhouse gases.
-Where new plantations are created, conflicts over land use often ignite.
+Slash-and-burn practices and the drainage of peat forests release large amounts of greenhouse gases.
+In addition, conflicts over land rights often arise where plantations are being expanded.

 Our measures

-That is why we stick to only sustainably produced palm oil wherever it can develop its technological advantages, such as in product fillings.
+That is why we consistently rely on sustainably produced palm oil – wherever its technological advantages are decisive, such as in product fillings.

 Our products without palm oil: